Origin story

 DAGLabsDAGLabs funded and organized pre-mainnet work; public sources differ on 2017 versus 2018 dating.A single exact founding date with no caveat.

-PolychainPolychain belongs in the VC-funded DAGLabs prehistory, not as a token premine or pre-sale allocation.Ignoring Polychain context or treating it as proof of a premine.
+PolychainPolychain belongs in the VC-funded DAGLabs prehistory.
+Premine and pre-sale allocation claims need separate token-allocation evidence.Ignoring Polychain context or treating it as proof of a premine.

 Fair launchNo premine, insider allocation, or pre-sales; every coin came from mining, including the post-launch DAGLabs/Polychain-related early mining estimate.DAGLabs/Polychain premine language, flawless distribution, or no early contributor mining.